- How in-game advertising market works

 Basically, a freemium game is an app that a user can download for free.
-After a while, it may require some purchases in order to add extra functions, new app features or game upgrade.
-Thus, if a freemium game contains ads the user can disable by paying additional costs.
+After a while, it may require some purchases in order to add extra functions, new app features, or a game upgrade.
+Thus, if a freemium game contains ads the user can disable them by paying additional costs.

 Static or Dynamic?
 Which in-game ads are better?

-Yet static in-game advertising is still effective as it works the exact same way as advertising in real life, e.g., how we perceive ads looking at billboards or banners in the streets.
+Yet static ads are still effective as it works the exact same way as advertising in real life, e.g., how we perceive ads looking at billboards or banners in the streets.
 And static in-game advertising rates continue to rise because new iterations of previously released games provide more options for customization.
 Static ads are expected to generate $6,365.3 million in revenue by 2028.